eclipse-hawkbit/hawkbit/docs/content/concepts/datamodel.md

 Just in case there are no connections to Distribution Sets and targets the server will perform a HardDelete.
 This process deletes all stored data, including all meta information.

 {{% note %}}
-In case of of a SoftDelete the unique constraints are still in place i.e., you cannot create an entity with the same name/key.
+In case of of a SoftDelete the unique constraints are still in place, i.e. you cannot create an entity with the same name/key.
 This constraint might be removed in future versions because of the impact on the user experience (i.e. he does not see the soft deleted module but cannot create a new one).
 {{% /note %}}